-Authentication Mechanism Strength of Mechanism Password Digest, 256-bits The probability that a random attempt will succeed or a false acceptance will occur is 1/2^256, which is less than 1/1,000,000.
-The module can be configured to restrict the number of consecutive authentication failures, through policy, to a value between one and 239 before it zeroizes all data and CSP contents of the module (Default is 10).
+Authentication Mechanism Strength of Mechanism Password Digest Verification The probability that a random attempt will succeed or a false acceptance will occur is 1/2^256, which is less than 1/1,000,000.
+The module can be configured to restrict the number of consecutive authentication failures, through policy, to a value between one and 239 before it destroys the contents (Default is 10).
 The probability of successfully authenticating to the module within one minute through random attempts is less than 1/100,000.
 Digital Signature Verification, 2048-bit keys.
 The probability that a random attempt will succeed or a false acceptance will occur is 1/2^112, which is less than 1/1,000,000.
 The probability of successfully authenticating to the module within one minute through random attempts is less than 1/100,000 due to performance limitations of the USB interface and of the processor.